 1. Masks in plaster (the largest category)

 It is here that we enter into the great, nebulous debate about the masks.
 Every one of the masks listed below is presented as being either the first mask made from this cast, or the first mask made from an impression of this original cast (later destroyed), which is to say that they all claim to be the original.
-The painter Joseph William Rubidge is supposed have used his artistic knowledge to recreate the complete facial characteristics.
+Some authors suggest (without providing any sources) that the painter Joseph William Rubidge had used his artistic knowledge to recreate the complete facial characteristics.

 • The Antommarchi-Burghersh mask (modelled on the Bertrand mask?)
 (Musée de l’Armée, Invalides, Paris)